AppalachiaInteractive/com.appalachia.legal/legal/PrivacyPolicy.md

 Request that a business that sells a consumer's personal data, not sell the consumer's personal data.

 If you make a request, we have one month to respond to you.
-If you would like to exercise any of these rights, please contact us at `privacy@AppalachiaInteractive.com`.
+If you would like to exercise any of these rights, please contact us at `privacy@appalachiainteractive.com`.
+We take this responsibility very seriously and will do everything we can to sort everything out for you.

 ### GDPR Data Protection Rights